Wednesday, February 2, 2011

 Paul McCartney 29: Memory Almost Full

-For his next trick, Paul recorded another original classical piece, the churchy Ecce Cor Meum, then boldly left Capitol Records for the first time since 1979, choosing to let Starbucks promote his latest release worldwide.
+In one of his fastest turnarounds in decades, Paul recorded another original classical piece, the churchy Ecce Cor Meum, then boldly left Capitol Records for the first time since 1979, choosing to let Starbucks promote his latest release worldwide.
 Memory Almost Full is an old/new affair of sorts, being that it completed some tracks he’d started before recording what turned out to be 2005’s excellent Chaos And Creation In The Backyard.
 The result isn’t bad, but it follows his tradition of including a few cringe-causing moments amidst some new potential classics.

 Paul McCartney Memory Almost Full (2007)—